ConduitIO/conduit/README.md

 - [S3 connector](https://github.com/ConduitIO/conduit-connector-s3) provides a source/destination for AWS S3.
 - [Generator connector](https://github.com/ConduitIO/conduit-connector-generator) provides a source which generates random data (useful for testing).

+Additionally we have prepared a [Kafka Connect wrapper](https://github.com/conduitio/conduit-kafka-connect-wrapper) that allows you to run any Apache
+Kafka Connect connector as part of a Conduit pipeline.

 Conduit is also able to run standalone connectors, if you are interested in writing a connector yourself have a look at our [Go Connector SDK](https://github.com/ConduitIO/conduit-connector-sdk).
 Since standalone connectors communicate with Conduit through gRPC they can be written in virtually any programming language, as long as the connector follows the [Conduit Connector Protocol](https://github.com/ConduitIO/conduit-connector-protocol).

 ## Testing